Writing is like driving at night in the fog. You can only see as far as your headlights, but you can make the whole trip

-Maria Giura PhD grew up in the Dyker Heights section of Brooklyn, NY, a neighborhood that she adored and that finds its way into much of her writing.
-She is the author of Celibate: A Memoir published by Apprentice House Press, which won First Place in the 2020 Independent Press Awards, and What My Father Taught Me published by Bordighera Press.
-(WMFTM is a collection of memory poems and was a finalist for the Paterson Book Prize.)
-Her writing has also appeared in many journals including Prime Number,Presence, VIA, Italian Americana, Ovunque Siamo, Brooklyn Film & Arts Festival, Wagner Magazine, Godspy, Lips, and Tiferet and has won awards from the Academy of American Poets, the Paterson Literary Review, and the Center for Women Writers.
-She was also a finalist for the Milton Center Fellowship and is a judge for the Lauria/Frasca Poetry Prize.
-She reads excerpts from her memoir at numerous universities, writers’ groups, and professional organizations, and is a workshop leader on topics including writing memoir and contemplative prayer.
-Maria has also written for television— Telecare TV, The Christophers, CBS Newspath, and New Morning TV.
-Maria has taught Literature and Writing at St. John’s University, Montclair State University, and Binghamton University where she earned her PhD in English.
-She lives in NYC.
+An Academy of American Poets winner, Maria Giura PhDis the author of Celibate: A Memoir published by Apprentice House Press, which won a First Place Independent Press Award, and What My Father Taught Me, published by Bordighera Press, which was a finalist for the Paterson Book Prize.
+Her writing has also appeared, or is forthcoming, in New York Quarterly, Prime Number,Presence, Vita Poetica, VIA, Italian Americana, Ovunque Siamo, Brooklyn Film & Arts Festival, Wagner Magazine, Lips, Tiferet, Celebrating Calabria: Writing Heritage and Memory edited by Margherita Ganeri and Maria Gillan and #Me Too Anche'io edited by Daniella Gioseffi.
+Maria has also won awards from the Paterson Literary Review, and the Center for Women Writers.
+She was a finalist for the Milton Center Fellowship and a judge for the Lauria/Frasca Poetry Prize.
+She has read her work at and/or conducted writing workshops for several universities, reading series, bookstores and cultural founrdations including: California State University Channel Islands, Calandra Institute (Queens College, CUNY), Montclair State University, Wagner College, Bryant Park Reading Room, Guerilla Reading Series Dixon Place, Scarsdale Salon (Bronx River Books), Inner Loop Reading Series (D.C.), I AM Books (Boston), A Novel Idea Boolstore (Philadelphia), Montclair Public Library, ANT Bookstore and Carriage House Poetry Series (NJ), Italian American Studies Association Conferences (varied cities), Italian American Writers Association (NY and Boston) and Casa Belvedere Cultural Foundation and Garibaldi Meucci Museum (NY) Maria has taught Literature and Writing at St. John’s University, Montclair State University, and Binghamton University where she earned her PhD in English.